Last updated on April 6, 2026

 Kamigawa: Neon Dynasty Lands

 Following Innistrad: Crimson Vow, Kamigawa: Neon Dynasty released and brought us ten more gorgeous full-art lands to gaw at and include in our Commander decks!
 Each land features a unique and captivating piece of art that acts as a window into the world of Kamigawa.
-Personally, I think the Forests are breathtaking and definitely my favorites.
+Personally, I think the breathtaking Forests are definitely my favorites.
 What are yours?

 Streets of New Capenna Lands